-Weighing in at an average of between 10-20 pounds with a life span of 13-17 years, the Schnoodle … or crossbred dog that mixes a Schnauzer with a Poodle … may be the best dog for you because their Schnoodle temperament makes them fun for the whole family.
+Weighing in at an average of between 10-20 lbs., and with a life span of 13-17 years, the Schnoodle … or Schnauzer / Poodle cross-breed, may be the best dog for you.
+This is because the Schnoodle temperament makes him fun for the whole family!

-Because there are a couple ranges of size for both the Schnauzer and the Poodle, you could have a small, medium or large Schnoodle.
+Because both the Schnauzer and Poodle range in size, you could end up with a small, medium or large Schnoodle.
+Every dog is different!

 An Intelligent Charmer